Fact: this is incorrect.

 A more in-depth discussion about this and other parameters of rising damp can be found here.

-Several meter high rising damp occurrences are also mentioned in several scientific research papers - these usually can be found in thick wall monuments and churches.
+Several metre high rising damp occurrences are also mentioned in several scientific research papers - these usually can be found in thick wall monuments and churches.

 Here are some examples: